 Our sponsor, officers, directors and/or their affiliates anticipate that they may identify the stockholders with whom our sponsor, officers, directors or their affiliates may pursue privately negotiated purchases by either the stockholders contacting us directly or by our receipt of redemption requests submitted by stockholders following our mailing of proxy materials in connection with our initial business combination.
 To the extent that our sponsor, officers, directors, advisors or their affiliates enter into a private purchase, they would identify and contact only potential selling stockholders who have expressed their election to redeem their shares for a pro rata share of the trust account or vote against our initial business combination.
-Our sponsor, officers, directors, advisors or their affiliates scombination.
-Our sponsor, officers, directors, advisors or their affiliates combination.
-Our sponsor, officers, directors, advisors or their affiliates usiness combination.
-Our sponsor, officers, directors, advisors or their affiliates combination.
-Our sponsor, officers, directors, advisors or their affiliates will only purchase shares if such purchases comply with Regulation M under the Exchange Act and the other federal securities laws.
+Our sponsor, officers, directors, advisors or their affiliates submitted a proxy with respect to our initial business combination.
+Our sponsor, officers, directors, advisors or their affiliates submitted a proxy with respect to our initial business combination.
+Munder the Exchange Act and the other federal securities laws.